Vanilla - Beans - Extract - Paste - Essence

 Sometimes the vanilla beans are powdered and mixed with concentrated vanilla extract and a binder like corn syrup or xanthum gum is added.

-Vanilla paste is not exactly a paste but more like a liquid glue.
-It is used in bakery items like cakes, icecreams, sauces, breads etc.
+Vanilla paste is not exactly a paste but more like liquid glue.
+It is used in bakery items like cakes, icecreams, sauces, bread etc.

 1/2 tsp of vanilla paste can replace 1 tsp of vanilla extract.